Cher Grant of Wazzio to be Featured on Close Up Radio

 “I don't think this is going to go away,” says Grant.
 “Some children are excelling at home.
 Some teachers are excelling at online teaching.
 It's going to change education as a whole and there so many opportunities for it to evolve.”

-Close Up Radio will feature Cher Grant in an interview with Jim Masters on April 27th at 3pm EST
+Close Up Radio will feature Cher Grant in an interview with Doug Llewelyn on May 4th at 3pm EST

 Listen to the show on BlogTalkRadio